karin-jpg/senior-challenge/README.md

     - This documentation is for downloading the docker desktop that reduces the time spent on complex setups so you can focus on the code

-- Make sure that the port 8000 and 3308 are not being used by other processes/programs, as these are the default port for the code application and the MySQL database, respectively
+- Make sure that ports 8000 and 3308 are not being used by other processes/programs, as these are the default ports for the code application and the MySQL database, respectively

 - Clone the repo and do the following:
     - Run `docker-compose up -d` in a terminal on the root of the project folder.
 The `docker-compose up` will set up the containers and the `-d` flag will make them run in the background.